-As strengthening democracy is a prolonged and evolving process, this ranking has given precedence to the colleges that can demonstrate ongoing active participation in pro-democratic initiatives and are likely to continue indefinitely in the future.
-The more active the school is, the higher it places in the ranking.
+Strengthening democracy is a prolonged and evolving process.
+This ranking has given precedence to the colleges that can demonstrate ongoing active participation in pro-democratic initiatives.
+The more active the school is in civic engagement, the higher it places in the ranking.

 Methodology